hqadeer/nba_scrape/README.md

 4) Browser-agnostic; uses the best available browser or raises an error if no supported browser is available.

-5) Test suite in progress.
+5) Test suite to ensure correct statistics are returned.